80's Chain-Class Rules

 9 .
 No wagon flip-up compartment lids, they must be removed.

-10. Engine, drivetrain, and bumpers MUST match car in use.
+10. Engine, drive train, and bumpers MUST match car in use.

 12. Exhaust must either exit the hood or behind the driver.